-Once I got the hang of making homemade butter in my stand mixer, it was only a matter of time before I made the leap to compound butter.
+Once I got the hang of making homemade butter in my stand mixer, it was only a matter of time before I started experimenting with adding lots and lots of flavor to it.
+So let's talk about how to make herb butter, aka compound butter!

 Compound butter is a mixture of butter and other ingredients compounded together, usually in the shape of a log.
 Sometimes compound butter is called "finishing butter" but that's really more about how it's used — not all compound butters are finishing butters!

-Making compound butter is also a great way to preserve fresh herbs before they go bad!
+Making compound butter is also a great way to preserve fresh herbs before they go bad.

 But a whole bulb of roasted garlic is mellow and slightly sweet when added to the butter.
 It's the perfect counterpart to the slightly sharper allium-ness of the fresh chives.